francescomascari/francescomascari.github.io/_pages/teaching.md

 ## Other teaching experiences

-* Mathematics Tutor in Foundations for refugee students @ University of Trento, Trento, Italy, 2020
+* Mathematics Tutor in Foundations of Mathematics for refugee students
+  * University of Trento, Trento, Italy, 2020
-* Mathematics Tutor in Probability and Statistics for undergraduate students @ University of Trento, Trento, Italy, 2020
+* Mathematics Tutor in Probability and Statistics for undergraduate students
+  * University of Trento, Trento, Italy, 2020
-* Mathematics Tutor in Calculus for undergraduate students @ University of Trento, Trento, Italy, 2019
+* Mathematics Tutor in Calculus for undergraduate students
+  * University of Trento, Trento, Italy, 2019